Super Bowl LX: Host selection

-The league has made all decisions regarding hosting sites from Super Bowl LVII (held in February 2023) onward.
-There is no bidding process per site.
-The league selects a potential venue unilaterally, the chosen team puts together a hosting proposal, and then the league owners vote to determine whether it is acceptable.

-On May 22, 2023, the NFL announced that Super Bowl LX would be played at Levi's Stadium, home of the San Francisco 49ers.
+The NFL has made all decisions regarding hosting sites since organizing Super Bowl LVII in 2022, at which point they removed the bidding process.
+The new process meant that potential hosts would put together a proposal, with the league owners then voting to determine viability.
+On May 22, 2023, the NFL announced that Super Bowl LX would be played at Levi's Stadium in Santa Clara, California, home of the San Francisco 49ers.
+This is the third Super Bowl in the San Francisco Bay Area and second at Levi's Stadium.
+Super Bowl XIX, played at Stanford Stadium in 1985, was won by San Francisco 49ers over the Miami Dolphins.
+More recently, Super Bowl 50, played at Levi's Stadium in 2016, featured the Denver Broncos defeating the Carolina Panthers.

 Logo

-As has been tradition since Super Bowl LVI, the Super Bowl logo includes Roman numerals featuring imagery from the host city/region.
+As has been a tradition since Super Bowl LVI, the logo includes Roman numerals featuring imagery from the host city/region.
 For Super Bowl LX, the logo was revealed on February 9, 2025, in a social media post by game broadcaster NBC Sports following the conclusion of Super Bowl LIX, ahead of a formal unveiling at a post-game press conference in New Orleans the next day.
 The Roman numerals have a CMYK theme, incorporating Bay Area landmarks such as the San Francisco skyline, the Golden Gate Bridge, and redwood trees.
-It was suggested that the use of multiple colors was intended to deter a conspiracy theory that the colors in the Super Bowl logo represented the teams that would be playing in it.

 Super Bowl week events

-The Super Bowl Experience will be hosted by Moscone Center.

-In October 2025, it was announced that the 2026 Pro Bowl Games would be held on the Tuesday prior to the Super Bowl at Moscone Center, downsizing the event and integrating it into the Super Bowl's festivities.
+The Super Bowl Experience was hosted at the Moscone Center in San Francisco.
+In October 2025, it was announced that the 2026 Pro Bowl Games would be held on the Tuesday prior to the Super Bowl, February 3, at the Moscone Center, downsizing the event and integrating it into the Super Bowl's festivities.